apache/incubator-devlake/backend/python/README.md

 This stream will collect raw user data, e.g. as parsed JSON objects, extract this raw data as your tool-specific user model, then convert them into domain-layer user models.

-The `tool_model` class attribute declares the tool model class that is extracted by this strem.
+The `tool_model` class attribute declares the tool model class that is extracted by this stream.
-The `domain_types` class attribute is a list of domain types this stream is about.
+The `domain_domain` class attribute is a list of domain models that are converted from the tool model.
+Most of the time, you will convert a tool model into a single domain model, but need to convert it into multiple domain models.

 The `collect` method takes a `state` dictionary and a context object and yields tuples of raw data and new state.
 The last state that the plugin yielded for a given connection will be reused during the next collection.
 The plugin can use this `state` to store information necessary to perform incremental collection of data.

+The `extract` method takes a raw data object and a context object and returns a tool model.
+This method has a default implementation that uses the `tool_model` class attribute to create a new instance of the tool model and set its attributes from the raw data (`self.tool_model(**raw_data)`).
+If the raw data collected from the datasource and is simple enough and well aligned with your tool model, you can omit this method.
+Otherwise, you can override it to deal with e.g. nested data structures.

 The `convert` method takes a tool-specific user model and convert it into domain level user models.
 Here the two models align quite well, the conversion is trivial: